postmannen/actress/README.md

 ## Dynamic Processes

 The purpose of dynamic processes is to have short lived processes that can be quickly started, and removed again when it's job is done.
-The only difference between a "normal" process and a dynamic process are that the dynamic processes have a mutex in the processes map DynProcesses so we also can delete the processes when they are no longer needed.
+The only difference between a "normal" process and a dynamic process are that the dynamic processes have a mutex in the processes map DynamicProcesses so we also can delete the processes when they are no longer needed.

 A typical example could be that there is a processes that needs to communicate in some other way with another process than cant be done with the current process's event channel.
 We can then spawn a dynamic process to take care of that.
 Check out the test and files in the examples directory.
 One process can spawn as many dynamic processes as it needs.